MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 ### Configuration

-A default `config.example.json` file is included for reference.
+A default [`config.example.json`](config.example.json) file is included for reference.
 Copy this file to `config.json` and modify the values as needed.

-See [config.schema.json] for the schema that
+See [`config.schema.json`](config.schema.json) for a schema for configuration files.

 ```
 "news_ticker":                            Options for displaying a nice clock/weather/news ticker screen